Reviews|March 1, 2026|Francis

 - Smaller food database than MyFitnessPal

-- Limited macro and micronutrient tracking on free plan
+- Limited macro and micronutrient tracking on free version

 - No coaching or accountability features